PaaS - Orchestration

 Steeper learning curve with complex architecture (pods, services, namespaces)

-Integrated with Docker CLI; easier setup and management134
+Integrated with Docker CLI; easier setup and management1arrow-up-right3arrow-up-right4arrow-up-right

 Scalability

-Limited to smaller clusters; manual scaling via CLI or YAML124
+Limited to smaller clusters; manual scaling via CLI or YAML1arrow-up-right2arrow-up-right4arrow-up-right

 Fault Tolerance